o

 Cosmic Vertigo

-The key to the art of getting high
+The key to the art of cosmic travel

 is abhaya, fearlessness.